TREX-CoE/qmckl_gpu/README.md

 Both `qmckl.h` and `qmckl_gpu.h` should also be included in C codes.

 **Notes :**
-- QMCkl GPU should be linked with an HPC-enabled QMCkl (configure QMCkl with `--enable-hpc`, see the [QMCkl README](https://github.com/TREX-CoE/qmckl/blob/master/README.md))
+- QMCkl GPU should be linked with an HPC-enabled QMCkl (configure QMCkl with `--enable-hpc`, see the [QMCkl README](https://github.com/TREX-CoE/qmckl/blob/master/README.md)), as well as with [TREXIO](https://github.com/TREX-CoE/trexio).
 - While it is possible to use different compilers to build QMCkl, QMCkl GPU and your final executable, doing so might result in some missing symbols when linking your final executable.
 In that case, you would have to manually tell your linker where to find those symbols (which might come from different libc or libm implementations being simultaneously, for instance).

 The next sections provide explanations on how this library should be used in your code.